 Pets (such as cats and dogs) thrive with more space to run around, whether inside or around a bigger yard.

-Keeping your dog comfortable during the move is also crucial.
-You may wish to consider a kennel or cattery for your furry friend to keep them out of the way.
 Or you can keep them by your side during the move and bring their favorite treats or a shirt with your smell on it to calm them.

 Secure a mortgage for your new home